Introduction

 Step 4: Estimate All Expenses Before Making an Offer

-Once you know what you can borrow, you need to confirm the numbers actually work.
+Once financing is determined, confirming the numbers actually work is essential.
 Accurate expense forecasting separates investors who cash flow from those who don't.
-Include these costs:
+These costs include:

 Fixed expenses: